ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 1. Click the **Forwarding rules** tab at the top.
 1. Note the forwarding rules for the **abc-enterprise.com** subdomain is forwarded to the enterprise resolvers having 192.168.0.xy addresses.
 These are the IP addresses of DNS resolvers in the enterprise.
 You can verify these if you wish by locating the DNS service for the enterprise in the Resource list.

-## VPC virtual private endpoint gateway
+## Understand the VPC Virtual private endpoint gateway
 {: #vpc-transit-power-vpc-private-endpoint-gateway}
 {: step}
 {{site.data.keyword.cloud_notm}} {{site.data.keyword.vpe_short}} enables you to connect to supported IBM Cloud services from your VPC network by using the IP addresses of your choosing, allocated from a subnet within your VPC.
 A {{site.data.keyword.databases-for-postgresql_full_notm}} has been provisioned.
 When a {{site.data.keyword.vpe_short}} for the database was provisioned a DNS record was created in the DNS service.
 Find the DNS name of the database in the transit VPC:

 1. Navigate to the [VPC virtual private endpoint gateways](/vpc-ext/network/endpointGateways).
-1. Select the initials-transit-postgresql VPC virtual private endpoint gateway.
+1. Select the $BASENAME-transit-postgresql VPC virtual private endpoint gateway.

 - Note the attached resource IP address.
 It is 10.1.15.x in the transit VPC zone 1.
 - Note **Service endpoint**.
 It will be something like: **transit 8443e306-55bb-4373-a7c2-3fee089034c0.c7e0lq3d0hm8lbg600bg.private.databases.appdomain.cloud**.